RyuuXS/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.